mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/index.md

 ![Project Catalog](/dkp/kommander/1.3/img/project-catalog.png)

-Kommander can be extended with the AddonRepository resource that point to git repositories containing application addons.
-For example, the kubeaddons-enterprise repo contains addons such as Jenkins and Kafka with specific settings for each service.
-Addons can be composed using either Helm V2 charts or KUDO operators.
+Kommander can be extended with the AddonRepository resource that point to git repositories containing application platform services.
+For example, the kubeaddons-enterprise repo contains platform services such as Jenkins and Kafka with specific settings for each service.
+Platform services can be composed using either Helm V2 charts or KUDO operators.

 Example AddonRepository resource to add a new repository to your catalog: